 Network and Systems Administration, A.A.S degree seeking students must pass a certification review that requires students to demonstrate proficiency in the following skill areas: Network Infrastructure Skills, System Administration Skills, Independent Thinking Skills, Human Relations and Support Skills, Professional Practices

-Web Development and Administration, A.A.S degree seeking students must pass a certification review that requires students to demonstrate proficiency in the following skill areas: Web Development Skills, System Administration Skills, Independent Thinking Skills, Human Relations and Support Skills, Professional Practices
+Network and Cybersecurity, A.A.S degree seeking students must pass a certification review that requires students to demonstrate proficiency in the following skill areas: Cybersecurity Skills, System Administration Skills, Independent Thinking Skills, Human Relations and Support Skills, Professional Practices

 Program-level Learning Outcomes to Course Mapping

 Courses used to